jonasesser/gp-docs/servers/transfers.md

 This system keeps server economies stable while enhancing the roleplay experience by offering a realistic way to transport characters and assets across the game world.

 THE TRANSFER IS ONLY FOR GP-Servers.
 If you are an server developer and have interest to also allow a transfer from and to your server then please open a ticket on discord.

+Restrictions: You cannot transfer anything which is not existing on the target server.
+As example if a vehicle like BMW Z4 is not existing on target it is not possible to transfer it.